HazardousPeach/hazardouspeach.github.io/_posts/2017-09-09-herbgrind-8-the-local-machine-in-practice.md

 For a final closing blurb, I recently designed a new "drawing" version of the Herbgrind logo, a little more cleaned up than the photo version, for using on slides and such.
-Here's it's official debut:
+Here's its official debut:

 ![Herbgrind drawing logo]({{ site.baseurl }}/images/logo-drawing.svg){:class="centered"}